 Nearly 1 in 50 people in the United States are living with paralysis.
-Thatís approximately 6 million people living with some form of paralysis across the country.
-Almost 1.3 million of those are spinal cord injuries.
-The cause of spinal cord injuries is usually some form of trauma, a sudden blow, or impact to the spine that fractures or dislocates the vertebrae.
+That equates to approximately 6 million people living with some form of paralysis across the country.
+Almost 1.3 million of these cases are caused by spinal cord injuries.
+Spinal cord injuries are usually caused by some form of trauma, a sudden blow, or impact to the spine that fractures or dislocates the vertebrae.
 Such an injury can have devastating effects that could impact a person's life forever.

 Auto accidents are the most frequent cause of injury to the spine, accounting for nearly 47% of all spinal cord injuries.
-Falls come in second at 23%, followed by violence at 14% and sports at 9%.
+Falls come in second at 23%, followed by violent acts at 14% and sport accidents at 9%.

 In some cases, the injury can be the fault of another person, like the driver of a car or truck, a defective product, neglected property, or any of a number of other circumstances.
 The loss of mobility and quality of life can be overwhelming.
 Loss of income, long-term medical treatments, therapy, and changes in lifestyle are stressful and debilitating for not only you but for your loved ones.

 If you or a loved one has been the victim of a spinal cord injury, it is critical that you contact an experienced personal injury lawyer.
 This is a trying time in all aspects of daily life and you need a lawyer that has the knowledge and skills necessary to help you find the financial support to put your life back together.
 Call Grabb & Durando.
 We will fight for your rights with compassion and determination to help ensure that you get the compensation that you deserve.